How To Buy Shares

 You’ll also see Vodafone is listed as VODAFONE GROUP ORD USD0.11428571.
 Now some companies have more than one class of share listed on the Stock Exchange, and this information may help you distinguish between them.
 Here, ORD stands for ordinary shares, which are ones you’ll typically want to buy.
 There is another type of share called a preference share, which is sort of a cross between a loan and a share.

 If you are not sure if you are buying the right class of share for the share you are interested in, either check with your broker before buying, or check the share price against another source, like a newspaper listing, to see if they match up.

 By the way, USD 0.11428571 stands for the nominal price of the share.
 Usually, you can just ignore this, as it mostly used for legal/historical reference.
 It doesn’t have any relevance to the actual market price of a share today, and it’s normally quoted in pence rather than US dollars, as it happens to be here.

 Anyway, let’s get on with buying our shares.
 Enter the number of shares you wish to trade, click the “Dealing Quote” button, and you’ll see something like the following:

 We’ve chosen to buy just one share there, as an example, and what you see is the live price, a breakdown of the costs, a countdown (three seconds left) and a “Deal now” button.

 Click that, and the deal is done, with the money being taken from your broker account.

-But if you want to withdraw cash from your broker's account into your nominated bank account, and at least some of the total is from a share sale that has not yet settled, you will need to wait up to three working days to take your money out.
+But if you want to withdraw cash from your broker’s account into your nominated bank account, and at least some of the total is from a share sale that has not yet settled, you may need to wait up to three working days to take your money out.